 Our board of directors has established an audit committee and a compensation committee, and will establish a nominating and corporate governance committee prior to the completion of this offering.
-The composition and responsibilities of each of the committees of our board of directors are described below.
+The composition and responsibilities of each of the committees of our board of directors upon completion of this offering are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.